Kondwani Mtonga

 Kondwani Mtonga (born 12 February 1986) is a Zambian professional footballer who plays for ZESCO United F.C. in the Zambian Premier League.

 Career

 NorthEast United (loan)

-In 2014 he was Loaned to NorthEast United from ZESCO United F.C. for 2014 Indian Super League season.
+In 2014 he was Loaned to NorthEast United from ZESCO United F.C. for 2014 Indian Super League.
 In this season scored 2 goals in 14 appearances.

-He stayed another year with NorthEast United.Mtonga was ruled out for the entirety of the 2015 Indian Super League season after suffering a medial meniscus injury during pre-season.
+He stayed another year with NorthEast United.Mtonga was ruled out for the entirety of the 2015 Indian Super League after suffering a medial meniscus injury during pre-season.

 International

 Mtonga started his career with Zamtel Ndola in 2007 before joining Zesco United in 2008.
 In 2013, Mtonga was targeted as a signing by French Ligue 1 club Sochaux.
 However, nothing came of the deal.

 International

 Mtonga has played internationally for Zambia since 2009.